-While attending University of California, Irvine, he enrolled in New Musicals Initiative’s Core Curriculum in North Hollywood where he met librettist Lori Ada Jaroslow.
-The two of them are developing their musical Margot’s Blessing, which premiered at New Musicals Initiative, into a full length indie/rock musical that explores the process of overcoming drug addiction.
-After Morgan received his BFA in Music Theater from University of California, Irvine, he moved to New York City and starred in New York Musical Festival’s 2016 mainstage production of Nickel Mines, written and directed by Andrew Palermo.
+While getting his BFA in Music Theater from UC Irvine, Morgan enrolled in New Musicals Initiative’s Core Curriculum in North Hollywood where he met librettist Lori Ada Jaroslow.
+The two of them are developing their musical Margot’s Blessing, which premiered at New Musicals Initiative, into a full length indie/rock musical that explores the process of overcoming addiction.

 In his spare time, Morgan enjoys making coffee, having nerdy conversations about guitar effects pedals, singing pop and showtunes using his Rex Harrison impression, and writing his bios in the third person.